stratis-storage/stratis-docs/content/multi-threading.md

 obvious.
 In the existing single threaded design, stratisd would be unable to handle any other events until all the D-Bus messages had been handled.
-With the multi-threaded design, udev and device-mapper events can be handled when they arive, interspersed with the handling of the D-Bus messages.
+With the multi-threaded design, udev and device-mapper events can be handled when they arrive, interspersed with the handling of the D-Bus messages.

 One Task per D-Bus Message Model